What is the DAP Incoterm?

 The risk with DAP lies mainly with the buyer, as he is responsible for the goods from the moment of arrival at the agreed place.
 So it is important to agree well in advance who is responsible for what aspects and who bears the risks.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

-Frequently asked questions about the DAP Incoterm:
+Frequently asked questions about the DAP Incoterm

 What are the responsibilities of the salesperson at DAP?